kahwee/onescroll/README.md

-## Simple scrollbar
+## Onescroll

-Onescroll is a scrollbar.
-Want more scrollbars?
-Just declare more.
+A customizable scrollbar solution for jQuery.

 ## Dependencies